 Cytomegalovirus (CMV) is a herpes virus.
 Infection can cause flu-like symptoms, although it is often symptomless.
 In people with weakened immune systems, it can reactivate and affect the eyes, lungs, liver, and other organs.
 It can pass on to a fetus during pregnancy, which can lead to complications.

 But the virus, which remains dormant in the body, can cause complications during pregnancy and for people with a weakened immune system.

-The virus spreads through bodily fluids, and it can be passed on from a pregnant mother to her unborn baby.
+The virus spreads through bodily fluids, and a pregnant person can pass it on to the unborn baby.

 The symptoms will depend on the type of CMV.

 Most people with acquired CMV have no noticeable symptoms, but if symptoms do occur, they may include:

 - swollen glands